kevinclancy/monotonicity-coeffects/README.txt

 The value of w(1) is the value produced by the elimination form.

-The binding form for monadic partiality appears as:
+The binding form for monadic exceptionality appears as:
 ``
 let [ x ] <- e₁ in e₂ end
 ``